OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 1. Call Office JS APIs to interact with the document from JavaScript code.

 ### Blazor interop with Add-in Commands
-In this version of the sample we added interop functionality between OfficeJS - JavaScript and C# through the Blazor Pages to show how interact between the Ribbon and the Blazor back-end.
-This example shows you how to trigger the same functions defined on the TaskPane using the Ribbon Controls as entrypoint.
+This sample shows how to use Blazor with custom buttons on the ribbon.
+The buttons call the same functions that are defined on the task pane.
+This sample is configured to use the shared runtime which is required for this interop to work correctly.

 ## Debugging